Integrated campaign for MURO

 This is how the “A Better Wall” campaign was born.

 3,200 km of virtual wall to change the way we understand walls.

 We developed a website where you could find a digital replica of the so-called “Trump wall.”
 A 3,200 km virtual wall where artists from all over the world could leave their messages of unity, uploading their works or painting directly on the wall with virtual sprays.

 From the virtual world to the real one.

-The virtual wall was also projected on the Festival premises and some of the paintings were reproduced on the streets of Lisbon.
+The virtual wall was also projected on the Festival grounds and some of the paintings were reproduced on the streets of Lisbon.
 One of the most emblematic was that of Alex Tadlock and Cix Mugre, artists from the United States and Mexico, respectively.

 An integrated campaign for MURO and inclusive for people.

 Artists from more than 50 different countries left their paintings on our virtual wall.
 More than 2 million people saw the campaign (in a country of 10 million) and the commitment to MURO multiplied by 9.
 But people did not stay in front of the screen, the number of visitors to the festival doubled compared to the year former.